frnmst/spectrscan/README.md

 Also note that the mode, resolution and source options must be supported by your scanner.

-Default options are defined in the `spectrscan.conf` file.
+Default options are defined in the `./spectrscan.conf` file which is a symlink that points to the `./spectrscan.HP_Officejet_2620.conf` profile.

 ## Examples